cloudflare/cloudflare-docs/content/reference-architecture/architectures/security.md

 Products: [Page Shield](/page-shield/)

 ##### Inventory hoarding
 Inventory hoarding is when malicious bots are used to buy large quantities of products online, preventing legitimate consumers from purchasing them.
 This can cause many issues for businesses, including creating artificial scarcity, causing inflated prices, and disrupting access for legitimate customers.
 Cloudflare Bot Management can be used to detect potentially malicious bots.
-Cloudflare challenges can also be used to challenge suspect requests and thwart automated processes.
+Cloudflare challenges can also be used to challenge suspect requests and stop automated processes.
 WAF policies can be used with specific request criteria to prevent attacks.

 Products: [Bot management](/bots/), [WAF](/waf/)

 ##### Fuzzing (vulnerability scanning)
-Fuzzing is an automated testing method used by malicious actors that uses various combinations of data and patterns to inject invalid, malformed, or unexpected inputs into a system.
+[Fuzzing](https://owasp.org/www-community/Fuzzing) is an automated testing method used by malicious actors that uses various combinations of data and patterns to inject invalid, malformed, or unexpected inputs into a system.
 The malicious user hopes to find defects and vulnerabilities that can then be exploited.
-Cloudflare WAF leverages machine learning to detect attempts to bypass security policies.
+Cloudflare WAF leverages machine learning to detect fuzzing based attempts to bypass security policies.
 The WAF attack score complements managed rules and highlights the likeliness of an attack.

 Bot Management can detect potentially malicious bots by automating vulnerability scanning.
 With API Gateway, customers can employ schema validation and sequence mitigation to prevent the automated scanning and fuzzing techniques with APIs.